coolatom/coolatom/README.md

 </div>
 <div id="about" align="left">
 	<h2>1. 🤵 About me :</h2>
-		<p>I am looking for a company that needs a creative developer to join the team.</p>
+		<p>Hello!
+I am a self-employed developer and I am looking for a company that needs a creative developer to join the team.</p>
-		<p>I like to explore, experiment.
+		<p>I am interested in unusual solutions, I write my own projects that I need myself.
+Studied web development, design, 3D modeling, marketing.
+Currently I am getting a PhD in cryptocurrency accounting and auditing.
+Along the way, I am studying Web3 and decentralized applications.
+I like to explore, experiment.
 I am pleased to observe the reaction to the results of my work.
 I have a habit of working quietly and efficiently.
 		<br />I take a responsible approach to work, I know how to process and apply information, I faithfully perform the assigned scope of work.
 I can go a long way towards the solution, but the rest of the solution will be simple and short.
 		<br />Ready to constantly report on the progress of tasks.</p>
 		<p>I'm interested in IT, modern technology, a bit of comics, a bit of anime, retro video games and freehand drawing.
-		<br />I hope my work makes the world a better place!</p>
+		<br />I hope my work makes me - a happy one, and the world - a better place!</p>
-		<p><b>I'm a postgrad student of the second year of studies in the specialty 071 "Accounting and taxation" (UA).
-The topic of my research is 		"Accounting and auditing of virtual assets in the digital economy."</b>
-		<br />In 2026, I will defend my thesis at a specialized academic council for the degree of Doctor of Philosophy in Economics.</p>
 	<h2>2. 🛠️ I’m currently working on:</h2>
 		<ul>
 		<li>📟 chatapp on React, Node.js and Socket.io.</li>